solo-io/workshops/gloo-portal/README.md

 ![Environment](images/env-gw-generation.png)

 In this workshop, and in order to leverage advanced API Gateway features, we will rely on Gloo Edge.
-The other option being an **Gloo Mesh Gateway**, built on top on the Istio Gateway.
+The other option is to have Portal configure **Gloo Mesh Gateway**, built on top on the Istio Gateway.

 We need to prepare an `Environment` CR, where we will set the domain(s) and, optionally, some security options like authentication or rate-limiting rules: